 microscope while E. B. Meyrowitz was the New York sales agent.

-This model was also known as "the American Histological Stand".
+This model was originally known as "The American Histological Stand".

 A binocular version of this model is also represented in this collection.